markusstraub/radlkarte/README.md

 - Geocoding (Google Maps? wien.gv.at?)
 - nicer opacity? not possible with current approach: https://github.com/Leaflet/Leaflet/issues/3610 but maybe just add the background layer on top again with high opacity?
+- optional overlays for cycling-POIs such as citybike stations or bicycle shops